 We opted not to chance it with the scooters on Koh Samui.
 Maybe for a short distance on back roads they would be okay, but it just wasn’t worth the risk to us.
 Even our TEFL instructor’s local Thai teaching partner recently got in a terrible scooter wreck.
 She was extremely lucky to live, but has lost complete use of her right arm, and is still undergoing surgeries.

 One option that we did check out was renting a car.
-We only rented a car for 1 day, two times over the month.
+We only rented a car for a single day, twice during our 1 month stay.
 We made it more affordable by splitting it with a couple friends in the class.
 This way we were able to check out the island together, and run some errands.
 It was cheaper than taking a taxi, that’s for sure!

 Fisherman’s Village, Maggot-eating, and a Birthday Party with Ladyboys!